kriegsman/hacker-hot-sauce/README.md

 The ingredients for one batch cost about US$60 (in 2019), and can all be found at an Asian market.
 Assembly and cleanup takes about two hours.
+Yield is roughly 15 pints, or 7 liters.

 # Ingredients